In this post, we’ve put together a “Top 10 List of Free and Accessible Things to do in London” for wheelchair users.

 London is renowned for its top-end shops and boutiques, so why not go on a window-shopping tour and see how the other half live:

 - Over one and a half miles of shops, restaurants, and bars, Oxford Street is the world in one place.

 - Bond Street and Mayfair, this will be a window-shopping experience and hopefully a bit of celebrity spotting too!

 - Regent Street is the best shopping and lifestyle destination in the west end.
-We’ll be downloading the walking tour app to make the most of our visit.
+We’ll download the walking tour app to make the most of our visit.

 7. Visit Free Events

 The itinerary of events changes almost daily, so you’re never far away from a free event.
 The best resources to find out what’s happening when you’re in London are:

 TimeOut is probably the first place you should look for up-to-date events in London